3 TIPS FOR EATING NUTS & SEEDS

-* Time lapse photography has shown that if you leave certain seeds on the ground without burying them, over time they
+* Time lapse photography has shown that if you leave seeds on the ground without burying them, over time they can

 * Millions of the trees in America are only here because squirrels will bury nuts in the ground to eat later and sometimes

-they forget where they buried them.
-The lost ones will eventually sprout and grow into trees.
+they forget where they buried them, and the lost ones will eventually sprout and grow into trees.
 (This is known as

 "Accidental Squirrel Gardening".)